ministryofjustice/hmpps-accredited-programmes-ui/doc/how-to/view-application-logs.md

 ## Prerequisites

 - Be a part of the Ministry of Justice GitHub organisation.
-This should be done as part of your your team onboarding process.
+This should be done as part of your team onboarding process.

 ## Kibana